 - Respect and maintain the land's greatest assets, natural ravine and overland watercourse as well as all environmentally significant wetlands (identified according to Provincial criteria). - Minimize the grading of land within the low density residential areas to embrace topography and views.
-Avoid retaining walls where possible and use the natural landscape as a buffer between parcels on steeper slopes. - Alternative lotting features and residential enclaves based on natural features. - Road design that reflects the natural contours -Curvilinear vs grid road design. - Preserve key viewsheds to and from the site.
+Avoid retaining walls where possible and use the natural landscape as a buffer between parcels on steeper slopes. with the use of single-loaded roads where practical. - Alternative lotting features and residential enclaves based on natural features. - Road design that reflects the natural contours -Curvilinear vs grid road design. - Preserve key viewsheds to and from the site.